stn1slv/mulesonarqube/README.md

 ## Rule Sets

-> **Note:** The included rule files (`rules-3.xml` and `rules-4.xml`) are provided as examples to demonstrate the plugin's capabilities.
+> **Note:** The included rule file (`rules-4.xml`) is provided as an example to demonstrate the plugin's capabilities.
 Users should customize these rules according to their specific project requirements, coding standards, and organizational best practices.
-You can modify the existing rules or create entirely new rule sets while maintaining the same filenames.
+You can modify the existing rules or create entirely new rule sets while maintaining the same filename.

-### Mule 3 Rules (`rules-3.xml`)

-**Application Rules:**
-- APIKit configuration validation
-- Global exception strategy requirements

-**Flow Rules:**
-- Flow count limitations (max 10 per file)
-- Sub-flow count limitations (max 5 per file)
-- Naming convention enforcement
-- Security checks for encryption keys

-**Configuration Rules:**
-- Property management validation
-- Security configuration checks
-- HTTP protocol enforcement (HTTPS)
-- Data transformation best practices

 ### Mule 4 Rules (`rules-4.xml`)